thomas-m-chapman/thomas-m-chapman.github.io/resume.md

 - Led and coached a team of 12 knowledge management professionals, inspiring the team to excellence by fostering a culture of innovation, collaboration, and continuous improvement.
 - Devised curricula to aid our SME Community in drafting meaningful, targeted, usable knowledge assets.
 - Operationalized end-to-end processes for publishing ADA-compliant member-facing documentation, ensuring alignment with the Americans with Disabilities Act and accessibility best practices.
-- Served as product owner (PO) of BECU’s knowledge base to design and deliver enhancements that improved time to publish (TTP), time to fi nd (TTF), time to resolution (TTR), and overall user satisfaction.
-Key accomplishments:
+- Served as product owner (PO) of BECU’s knowledge base to design and deliver enhancements that improved time to publish (TTP), time to find (TTF), time to resolution (TTR), and overall user satisfaction. <br>

+  Key accomplishments: <br>
-- - Time to Publish (TTP): Improved TTP by 60% by implementing a Distributed Publishing program.
+    - Time to Publish (TTP): Improved TTP by 60% by implementing a Distributed Publishing program.
-- - Knowledge Validation Rate (KVR): Improved KVR from 67% to 98% annually.
+    - Knowledge Validation Rate (KVR): Improved KVR from 67% to 98% annually.
-- - Capability maturity: Enhanced from CMMI Level 1 to CMMI Level 3 by optimizing KM workfl ows.
+    - Capability maturity: Enhanced from CMMI Level 1 to CMMI Level 3 by optimizing KM workfl ows.

-**Manager, Knowledge Management**
-*Dell EMC, Isilon Global Services, Seattle, WA*
+---

+### Manager, Knowledge Management - Dell EMC, Isilon Storage Division  <br>
+*Seattle, WA*  <br>
-*April 2012 – November 2016*
+*April 2012 – November 2016* <br>

 - Led Isilon’s KM strategy to enhance customer self-service and reduce calls to Support.
 - Fostered a “customers-fi rst” culture, emphasizing teamwork, quality, and customer advocacy.